jp-wang/jp-wang.github.io/_posts/2016-08-03-clean-Architecture.md

 ---

 *There is a beautiful document talking about how to build a clean architecture which I leave one copy here.
-If you are more interested in it, see the original [post](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)*
+If you are more interested in it, see the original [post](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) by Uncle Bob*

 ![](https://8thlight.com/blog/assets/posts/2012-08-13-the-clean-architecture/CleanArchitecture-8b00a9d7e2543fa9ca76b81b05066629.jpg)
 Over the last several years we’ve seen a whole range of ideas regarding the architecture of systems.
 These include: